valeriiyakushenko/Minecraft-Server-Control-Panel/README.md

 ---
 Install pip:
->Run in Control Panel directory
+>Run in a terminal in a directory with Control Panel
 ```
 python get-pip.py
 ```